AlchemyCMS/alchemy-guides/guides/elements.md

 * **name** `String` _required_

   A lowercased **unique** name of the element.
-Separated words needs to be underscored.
+Separate words need to be underscored.
 The name is used in the `page_layouts.yml` file to define on which pages the element can be used.
 It is also part of the `app/views/alchemy/elements` view partials file names.
 The name is [translatable](#translating-elements) for the user in the admin frontend.

 * **unique** `Boolean` (Default: `false`)